 A returning favourite this year is the Cook Your Catch stage, presented in partnership with Foodland Ontario.
 Fishing pro Italo Labignan will be preparing fresh walleye with Conservation Officer Micah Plourde speaking about the proper packaging of fish.
 Chefs Ted Reader, Tawfik Shehata, and David Wolfman will also be cooking with game and fresh fish.
 Brian Morin will be teaching the crowd how to butcher duck and other wild game.

-Visitors can purchase Outdoors Cards, as well as fishing and some hunting licence tags, and can get information on the rules and regulations for hunting and fishing.
+Visitors can purchase Outdoors Cards, as well as fishing and some hunting licences, and can get information on the rules and regulations for hunting and fishing.
 Conservation officers will be on-site to answer all your hunting and fishing questions.

-Visit the Fire Education trailer and learn about building and properly extinguishing a safe campfire or shore lunch fire for recreationalists and campers.
-Fire staff from Sudbury, Sault Ste Marie, and Dryden will be on hand with information on fire bans and Restricted Fire Zones.
-Smokey Bear will also be making multiple appearances for adults and kids alike.
-We will also have information on hand related to recruitment into Aviation, Forest Fires and Emergency Situations (AFFES) and how to become a Fire Ranger.
+Visit the Wildland Fire Outreach Trailer and learn about safe practices for building and extinguishing shore lunch fires, how to reduce the risk of your causing a wildland fire with your ATV, and water bomber safety tips for anglers!
+Fire staff from Sudbury, Sault Ste Marie, and Dryden will be on hand with information on Restricted Fire Zones, and Smokey Bear will be making multiple appearances for adults and kids alike.
+You can even learn about how to become a Fire Ranger!